Keep Your Love On! Is A Practical Guide To Building Healthy Relationships

 How To Build Long-Lasting, Healthy Relationships

-Danny Silk’s book, Keep Your Love On!, is all about how to build and keep strong relationships with the people around you.
+Danny Silk’s book, Keep Your Love On: Connection Communication And Boundaries, is all about how to build and keep strong relationships with the people around you.

 He writes, “A healthy, lasting relationship can only be built between two people who choose one another and take full responsibility for that choice.

 This choice must be based on who they are, what they want, and what they are committed to doing as individuals.”